General Quantum Bernoulli Factory: Framework Analysis and Experiments: The framework of the QBF

+Basically, the process in QBF can be divided into two phases, the quantum state evolution and the classical coin tossing, and the quantum measurements act as the bridge linking the two phases.
+The capability of the quantum processor is a key factor to the performance of the QBF.
+For the CBF, there exist no quantum operations, as shown in Fig.~\ref{Fig:framework}{{(a)}}.
+The gradually release of the capabilities of the quantum processors raises three types of QBF, as shown in Fig.~\ref{Fig:framework}{{(b)}}.

-(1) The first type is the QBF that supports only single qubit operations for quantum state evolution.
-Specifically, the only type of unitary used is
+The first type is the QBF that supports only single qubit unitary operations for quantum state evolution.
+As has been proved that to cover the whole range of constructible coins of the QBF, the only single-qubit unitary operation used is in the following form~\cite{Dale2015}.

-where $a$ is a real number, and the functions constructed from the evolution result state is in a fixed format of $f_a(p)=\left|\sqrt{a(1-p)}-\sqrt{p(1-a)}\right|^2$, which form a set denoted by $\mathbb{Q}_1^1$.
-In this notation, the `1's in the superscript and subscript respectively represent that the output states and the unitary operations are restricted in 1 qubit.
+where $a$ is a real number.
+The functions constructed from the quantum evolution are in a fixed format of $f_a(p)=\left|\sqrt{a(1-p)}-\sqrt{p(1-a)}\right|^2$, which form a set denoted by $\mathbb{Q}_1^1$.
+In this notation, the `1' in the superscript represents that the output states is limited in single-qubit, and the `1' in the subscript indicates that the unitary operations are restricted in single-qubit.
 For $a\in(0,1)$, $f_a(p)$ is not classically constructible because $f_a(p)$ reaches 0 when $p=a$.
-Associated with the further classical processing, it can reach a result set (denoted by $\mathbb{Q}_1^1\mathbb{C}$) that is strictly larger than the purely classical processes~\cite{Dale2015}.
+Then, if associated with the further classical processing, it can reach a result set $\mathbb{Q}_1^1\mathbb{C}$ that is strictly larger than that in the CBF.